pallets/flask/docs/security.rst

 outline it here in detail just mention what it is and how to theoretically prevent it.

-So if your authentication information is stored in cookies you have implicit state management.
-By that I mean that the state of "being logged in" is controlled by a cookie and that cookie is sent with each request to a page.
-Unfortunately that really means "each request" so also requests triggered by 3rd party sites.
-If you don't keep that in mind some people might be able to trick your application's users with social engineering to do stupid things without them knowing.
+If your authentication information is stored in cookies, you have implicit state management.
+The state of "being logged in" is controlled by a cookie, and that cookie is sent with each request to a page.
+Unfortunately that includes requests triggered by 3rd party sites.
+If you don't keep that in mind, some people might be able to trick your application's users with social engineering to do stupid things without them knowing.

 Say you have a specific URL that, when you sent `POST` requests to will delete a user's profile (say `http://example.com/user/delete`).
-If an attacker now creates a page that sends a post request to that page with some JavaScript he just has to trick some users to that page and their profiles will end up being deleted.
+If an attacker now creates a page that sends a post request to that page with some JavaScript he just has to trick some users to load that page and their profiles will end up being deleted.

-Imagine you would run Facebook with millions of concurrent users and someone would send out links to images of little kittens.
-When a user would go to that page their profiles would get deleted while they are looking at images of fluffy cats.
+Imagine you were to run Facebook with millions of concurrent users and someone would send out links to images of little kittens.
+When users would go to that page, their profiles would get deleted while they are looking at images of fluffy cats.

-So how can you prevent yourself from that?
+How can you prevent that?
 Basically for each request that modifies content on the server you would have to either use a one-time token and store that in the cookie **and** also transmit it with the form data.
-After recieving the data on the server again you would then have to compare the two tokens and ensure they are equal.
+After receiving the data on the server again, you would then have to compare the two tokens and ensure they are equal.

-Why does not Flask do that for you?
-The ideal place for this to happen is the form validation framework which does not exist in Flask.
+Why does Flask not do that for you?
+The ideal place for this to happen is the form validation framework, which does not exist in Flask.

 .. _json-security: